Wu Guoguang: Family

-Post-Tiananmen Scholarship
+Academics

 Wu started his academic publications in the English language in 1993.
 His early articles in the regard include a China Quarterly article, which is now a quasi-classic in studies of China’s political communication, and a book chapter on what he termed as “documentary politics,” a piece highly regarded in China’s circle of political science.
 Both drew research materials from his own experience in China and his first-hand observation of relevant subjects, providing an insider-scholar’s perspective to reflect on information processing in CCP politics.

 Wu’s doctoral dissertation, entitled Hard Politics with Soft Institutions: China’s Political Reform, 1986-1989, examines the failure of China’s political reform in the late 1980s, obviously also closely relevant to his experience in China.

 His major research monographs came out late, however.
 In 2015, Cambridge University Press published Wu’s book on China’s Party Congress, which seems continuing his effort at reflecting on Chinese political institutional operations that he was once familiar as an insider, but his propensity of theorization of Chinese politics at the level of dialoguing with Western classic political thinkers is much displayed in the discussions of legitimacy, inter-regime institutional fertilization, institutional manipulation (as being differentiated from political manipulation), and theatrical politics.
 The investigation on the CCP electoral system is a fascinating part of the book.
 The book is also published in the Chinese and Japanese editions through translation.